Whatsapp Icon

 • Can swelling be prevented in future treatment cycles?

-Discuss preventive measures or adjustments to your treatment plan that might reduce the risk of swelling in later stages of your cancer care.
+Discuss preventive measures or adjustments to your treatment plan that might reduce the risk of swelling in the later stages of your cancer care.

 Remember, open and honest communication with your healthcare provider is key to effectively managing your cancer treatment and any associated side effects like swelling.
 Don't hesitate to bring up any concerns or symptoms you are experiencing, no matter how minor they may seem.